vinaykv1991/Photo-Album/README.md

 Work pending
 1. Create thumbnail and store. use thumbnail in album view
 2. In photo view limit the size of the photo which can be displayed.

+To use this install node and run index.js in back folder.